LinusBleistein/LinusBleistein.github.io/index.md

 ## Contact

-Feel free to reach out at firstname.name AT gmail.com.
+I am lucky to work at the beautiful [Centre de Recherche des Cordeliers](http://www.crc.jussieu.fr/), in the 6th district of Paris.
+Feel free to reach out if you want to stop by for coffee or lunch.
+You can also contact me at firstname.lastname AT gmail dot com.